describo/describo.github.io/src/docs/articles/why-use-it.md

 </template>
 </SectionComponent>

-Hopefully this article has made clear the position that Describo aims to take.
+Hopefully this article has made clear the space that Describo aims to fill.
 If you have any questions or comments, please start a conversation below!

 <disqus/>